 With so much data today contained in CRMs and other data solutions software, you might ask, why mapping data matters at all?

-As discussed in a previous post, data is growing faster ever.
+Data is growing faster ever.
 Not long ago, before the abundance of CRMs and analytics software, finding quality data was difficult, as it was hard to gather.
 Now, with the advancement of technology, it’s much easier for organizations to quickly obtain vast amounts of data.
 However, finding that quality data can still be as much of a problem today.
 Instead of the lack of data being the problem, it’s now too much data.

 Data visualization can be a huge asset in filtering through the noise in your data.
 But there can be many forms of data visualization tools from videos and infographics to mapping.
 From a sales point of view, mapping data is one of the most powerful forms of data visualization that can be used by sales teams and sales managers.
 Mapping data is sometimes overlooked today.
 After all, businesses have all their data stored in the cloud, databases, CRMs, or spreadsheets and many visualize this data already through charts and graphs.
 However, most sales data today contains location information within it, whether that’s a customer’s address or a sales territory.
 This makes it the perfect type of data to be suited for a map.

 Mapping sales territories

 A territory is an area that’s assigned to a sales or service person to manage.
 You can’t get a sense of the scale of a territory by viewing it through text or graphs, so it makes sense to map a sales territory.
 There’s no better way to view a territory than on a map.

 Nearly all sales teams work within territories.
 A territory map of your sales data provides you with a variety of data at a glance.
 For example, in the territory map below, you can see the high performing territories at a glance.
 Using the legend, you can quickly switch between Q1 and Q2, highlight the locations of leads and prospects, the nearest airports to each, and even the density of accounts.
 Try it out for youreself: